 Yet again, artists, craftspeople and scientists take a different stance working with this calcified material, making ink for body tattoos from ground animal bone, as well as soaps, candy, ceramics, oils and photographic processes.

-The British artist Emma Witter utilises intricate bone structures to create fragile, flower-patterned forms.
-To her, this organic material conveys beauty and spirituality rather than mortality.
+Artist Emma Witter utilises intricate bone structures to create fragile, flower-patterned forms.
+To her, this organic material conveys beauty and spirituality, rather than mortality.
 These opposing facets inspire Witter to bring to the surface the relics of domestic animals.
-She acts as a bone collector who salvages her medium from restaurants, butchers and her own cooking waste along with combing the river Thames."
+She acts as a bone collector who salvages her medium from restaurants, butchers and her own cooking waste along combing the river Thames for materials.

-Witter, who grew up in Hertfordshire, was immensely inspired by Henry Moore’s bone derived sculptures and visited Moore’s maquette studio regularly.
-She has also been influenced by Eileen Agar’s approach to nature and transformation through found objects and unorthodox juxtaposition that challenge our macabre relationship with bone."
+Witter, who grew up in Hertfordshire UK, was immensely inspired by Henry Moore’s bone-derived sculptures and visited Moore’s maquette studio regularly.
+She has also been influenced by Eileen Agar’s approach to nature and transformation through found objects and unorthodox juxtapositions that challenge our macabre relationship with bone.

 Information submitted by the maker and edited by the Future Materials Bank.

 Animal bone, animal teeth, brass/copper wire, glue, acrylic